University of Maine

 Hampden County Bar Association

-Mike Roundy is an associate in the firm’s Litigation/ADR department.
-He focuses his practice in the areas of commercial litigation, construction law, insurance defense and professional malpractice litigation.
+Mike Roundy is an associate in the firm’s Litigation/ADR Department.
+He focuses his practice in the areas of commercial litigation, property tax abatement, construction law, insurance defense and professional malpractice litigation.
 He also works with the firm’s Construction Law, Health Law and Employment Law Practice Groups.

-Mike handles all aspects of civil litigation and has represented corporate, business and individual clients in both state and federal courts and at the appellate tax board.
-He has represented business owners, large and small corporations, religious organizations, consumers and individuals in a variety of civil litigation matters, including disputes relating to contracts, construction, leases, intellectual property, enforcement of mechanic's liens, regulatory issues, products liability, employment/wage issues, fraud, civil rights and non-compete agreements.
+Mike handles all aspects of civil litigation and has represented corporate, business and individual clients in both state and federal courts and at the Appellate Tax Board.
+He has represented business owners, large and small corporations, religious organizations, consumers and individuals in a variety of civil litigation matters, including disputes relating to contracts, construction, leases, real estate, intellectual property, enforcement of mechanic's liens, regulatory issues, products liability, employment/wage issues, fraud, civil rights and non-compete agreements.

 Currently, Mike serves as the clerk of the Westfield Business Improvement District and as a board member for the Amelia Park Children's Museum in Westfield and the Greater Westfield Emergency Food Pantry.
 He has also been a Cub Scouts den leader and treasurer, an Assistant Scout Master in Boy Scout Troop 821, and a Westfield Little League coach.
 He served for two years as a member of the advisory committee for the Western New England Law Review.